About our Pharmacy Residencies

 - Operational Excellence

-Residents will learn to demonstrate professional leadership and to develop lifelong learning and self-assessment skills.
-These skill sets can then be applied in future practice settings and professional endeavors.
+Residents learn to demonstrate professional leadership and develop lifelong learning and self-assessment skills that can then be applied in future practice settings and professional endeavors.

 Each CPS-supported, ASHP-accredited residency program is administered at the individual health system.
-In addition to the on-site preceptors, CPS corporate team members support residency efforts through participating as preceptors, assisting with resources, and providing travel allotment.
-CPS is extremely supportive of residency training, as it ensures growth beyond entry-level professional clinical and operational competence, development of leadership skills, and a better workforce.
+In addition to on-site preceptors, CPS corporate team members support residency efforts by participating as preceptors, assisting with resources, and providing travel allotment.
+CPS supports residency training, as it ensures growth beyond entry-level professional clinical and operational competence, development of leadership skills, and a better workforce.

 Residency Requirements and Application

 Successful candidates will be subject to the below qualifications and criteria:

 - Graduates of an accredited pharmacy program and licensed to practice pharmacy in the state of Ohio within ninety days (September 30) of program initiation

 - Residency programs begin in June and last two years